FLIM phasor plotter

 )

-It also outputs the standard intensity image in another layer by summing the flim_counts
+It also provides the standard intensity image in another layer by summing the photon_counts

 dimension.